19 surge sparks bond rally, stocks on worst run in 18 months - Up News Info

 Article content

+“Fear of stagflation will be a major concern for investors if a resurgence in COVID infections causes economies to slow while consumer prices continue an upward trajectory,” Essele said.

-The Dow Jones Industrial Average dropped 1.4% in early U.S. trading, with the S&P 500 and the Nasdaq Composite nearly matching those falls.
+The Dow Jones Industrial Average dropped more than 2% mid-morning on Monday, with the S&P 500 falling 1.5%.
+The Nasdaq Composite fell nearly 1%.

-Meanwhile safe-haven government bonds enjoyed healthy gains, with U.S. 10-year Treasury yields sliding to new five-month lows while the dollar climbed to a 3-1/2 month high.

-In Asia, Japan’s Nikkei and Hong Kong’s Hang Seng dropped 1.3% overnight.
-Cases hit an 11-month high at the weekend in Singapore, Thailand had its highest single-day increase since the pandemic began and Sydney’s construction workers were told to down tools after cases rose there as well.
+MSCI’s all-country world index, a gauge of global shares, was down 1.71%.

+In a sign of the continued implications of the pandemic, Britain’s “freedom day,” ending over a year of COVID-19 lockdown restrictions in England, was marred on Monday by surging infections, warnings of supermarket shortages and British Prime Minister Boris Johnson’s own forced self-isolation.
+Britain’s fully vaccinated health minister also contracted the virus.

 Advertisement